Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in galaxies

 In galaxies, the nearly flat rotation curves occur since normal matter (stars, gas clouds) at small $r$ adds to the DM which dominates at large $r$.
 In NGC 3626 the rotation curve keeps growing beyond 8 kpc, for data up to 18 kpc.
-After accounting for stars and clouds, ref. \cite{shelest2020spirals} adds a DM component with $v_\dm\sim r^{n}$ for $n\approx 1$ or $n = 1$ in 3 galactic models.
+After accounting for stars and clouds, ref. \citep{shelest2020spirals} adds a DM component with $v_\dm\sim r^{n}$ for $n\approx 1$ or $n = 1$ in 3 galactic models.
 The same is done for NGC 2824 and NGC 6176, which do show flattening.
 The DM with index close to or equal to our limit $n_\max=1$ supports the above analysis.

 In the Triangulum galaxy (M33, Cartwheel galaxy) the rotation speed increases as constant+linear beyond 3 kpc up to 15 kpc.
-It was modelled by determining the contribution from stars and gas, while DM was modeled by an NFW profile \cite{lopez2017radial}.
-As in previous cases, modelling by an $n=1$ (constant density) EZPE profile can be attempted as well.
+It was modelled by determining the contribution from stars and gas, while DM was modeled by an NFW profile \citep{lopez2017radial}.
+As in previous cases, modelling by an $n=1$ (constant density) \EAE profile may work.

-A variety of observations are at odds with the presence of a cusp \cite{palunas2000maximum,salucci2000dark,deblok2001mass,karukes2017universal,di2019universal}; they favor a constant-density core of a few kpc in size.
-Ref. \cite{di2019universal} mentions a mysterious entanglement between the properties of the luminous and the dark matter, which has similarity to Renzo's rule of section \ref{sec5.1}.
-In EZPE theory this is established, since its ZPE dark matter is regulated by an electric field, due to a net charge distribution that has to adjust itself.
+A variety of observations are at odds with the presence of a cusp \citep{palunas2000maximum,salucci2000dark,deblok2001mass,karukes2017universal,di2019universal}; they favor a constant-density core of a few kpc in size.
+Ref. \citep{di2019universal} mentions a mysterious entanglement between the properties of the luminous and the dark matter, which has similarity to Renzo's rule of section \ref{sec5.1}.
+In \EAE theory this occurs, since its ZPE dark matter is regulated by an electric field, due to a net charge distribution that has to adjust itself.

-Our EZPE explanation for the DM in the Galactic center is an indirect support for the interpretation of the 511 keV Fermi-LAT line in terms of binary milisecond pulsars \cite{bartels2018galactic}.
+Our \EAE explanation for the DM in the Galactic center is an indirect support for the binary milisecond pulsar interpretation of the 511 keV Fermi-LAT line \citep{bartels2018galactic}.